Policies and Procedures for Summer Conference

 Linen

 We provide linen packages for an additional cost: (1) Full Set: $35 (pillow & pillow case can be added for an additional $10).
 Additional linen requests such as extra blankets and extra towels can be accommodated at an additional cost.
 Groups that do not request linen should remind their guests to bring bedding and towels.
-Groups may be subject to a linen refresh charges of $30 per linen set.
+Groups may be subject to a linen refresh charge of $30 per linen set if stay is longer than three weeks.

 At check-in, linen is distributed in a bag and should be returned by the guest in the bag upon check-out.
 Requested linen packages will be available for pick-up at the check-in table.
 Each guest receiving linens will need to provide their signature to confirm they received the linen requested.
 If a guest fails to return their linen at check-out, charges will be applied to the master bill.
 For groups staying longer than seven nights, a linen exchange may be requested for an additional cost.
 Please see our rate sheet for more information.